 Mainly children affected by Henoch-Schönlein Purpura

-Typically found in children of age between 3 and 10, HSP also affects adults, being slightly more common in females.
-The male-female ratio of the disease is 2:1.
+Although HSP is typically found in children between the ages of 3 and 10, the disease also affects adults.
+It is slightly more common in females than males; the male-to-female ratio of the disease is 2:1.
 The disease is also seen in adults where the male: female ratio is estimated to be 1:1.
-The prevalence of HSP in the United States is 14-15 cases per 100.000 individuals, whereas in the UK, there’s an annual estimated incidence of 20.4 cases per 100.000 individuals.
+The estimated annual prevalence of HSP in the United States is 14–15 cases per 100,000 individuals; in the United Kingdom, the incidence is 20.4 cases per 100,000 individuals.

-HSP is more common among the whites compared to African Americans.
-The disease is preceded by an URTI or GIT infection for 1-3 weeks in half to two-thirds of the patients.
-Most patients present with rashes, gastrointestinal symptoms, and joint pains.
+HSP is more common among whites than African Americans in the United States.
+It is preceded by an URTI or GIT infection for 1–3 weeks in half to two-thirds of patients.
+Most patients also present with rashes, gastrointestinal symptoms, and joint pains.